I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-ADV-Recon/README.md

 # ADV-Recon

-A script used to do an advanced level of Recon on the targets computer
+A script used to do an advanced level of Recon on the targets computer.

 Version 2 no longer requires you to host your own version of the script.

-Modifying the execution script is the only necessary interaction
+Modifying the execution script is the only necessary interaction.

 ## Description

-This program enumerates a target PC to collect as much recon data as possible for future engagements This includes:
+This program enumerates a target PC to collect as much recon data as possible for future engagements.
+This includes:

 * Hosts Powershell Version (to know what commands can be run)
 * Name Associated with their Microsoft Account (Or ENV UserName variable if one is not detected)